laurengarcia/url-metadata/README.md

 ##### ScrapingAnt.com

-TODO affiliate link - Grab your [ScrapingAnt API Key](https://scrapingant.com/GRAB_KEY_LINK?).
+[Grab your ScrapingAnt API Key](https://scrapingant.com/?ref=ztg1mgz).
 Good choice if you are more price-sensitive.

-TODO: swap out for affiliate link!
-[Their full proxy params list](https://docs.scrapingant.com/request-response-format#available-parameters) offers headless javascript rendering by default.
+Offers headless javascript rendering by default.
 Set `browser: false` to turn it off.
 You may pass your API key as proxy param `x-api-key` or send it as a header for extra security and privacy.
 Set `proxy_type` to `residential` for pages that are more difficult (default is `datacenter`).

 It works the same way, with its own `proxyUrl` and query params:
 ```javascript